j-zhang19/llm-from-scratch/README.md

 # LLM from Scratch

-This project is a hands-on implementation of a GPT-style Large Language Model (LLM) built entirely from scratch, inspired by Sebastian Raschka’s book *Build a Large Language Model (From Scratch)*.
+This project is an implementation of a GPT-style Large Language Model (LLM) built entirely from scratch, inspired by Sebastian Raschka’s book *Build a Large Language Model (From Scratch)*.
-It walks through the full development pipeline—from tokenization to attention mechanisms, model architecture, pretraining, and fine-tuning.
+It walks through the full development pipeline: from tokenization to attention mechanisms, model architecture, pretraining, and fine-tuning.

 ---